By Amy Gorin, MS, RDN

 years now.
 But you'll be seeing it more and more on nutrition labels.
 A big reason: It has just 0.4 calories per gram of allulose, versus the 4 calories per gram that sugar contains.

-So what is allulose?
+So what exactly is allulose?
 I thought today would be a good time to tell you more about the next sweet thing, including if you should consider trying this new sweetener.

 Allulose: The New Sugar Hiding in Your Food

-When my editor at Reader's Digest recently asked me to write about allulose, I was excited.
+When my editor at Reader's Digest asked me to write about allulose, I was excited.
 I love an excuse to research topics I'm curious about.
 So I dug into finding out all

 Pros and Cons of Allulose

-The pros of allulose:
+The Pros of Allulose:

-The cons of allulose:
+The Cons of Allulose:

-If you'd like to experiment with allulose, I recommend doing so in small amounts.
+Can you bake with allulose?
+You definitely can.
+If you're game for baking with allulose, I recommend doing so in small amounts.
 As my fellow dietitian Joan Salge Blake, EdD, RDN, author of Nutrition & You, said in my Reader's Digest article, "It would be worth studying if there is an upper tolerable level that should be consumed daily without any negative gastrointestinal or kidney effects."

-recipes lately and freezing the extras.
-Over Memorial Day weekend, I whipped up two bean-and-veggie casseroles so my fiancé and I will have some healthy meals for
+I've been really into making big batches of nutritious recipes lately and freezing the extras.
+In fact, I recently whipped up two bean-and-veggie casseroles so my fiancé and I will have some healthy meals for

 I also love having healthy breakfast options on hand, especially ones that help keep me energized when I haven't had time for my morning coffee!
 That's where these easy coffee cake muffins come into play.
 I hope you enjoy them.